Sukhoi Su-30: Powerplant

 As with the baseline Su-27S/P, the Su-30's powerplant incorporates two Saturn AL-31F afterburning low-bypass turbofan engines, fed through intake ramps.
 Two AL-31Fs, each rated at 122.6 kN of full afterburning thrust for speeds up to Mach 2 in level flight and 1,350 km/h speed at low altitude for non-canard variants.
 Canted thrust vectoring is used in some variants to enhance maneuverability.

 With a normal fuel reserve of 5,270 kg, the Su-30MK is capable of performing a 4.5-hour combat mission with a range of 3,000 km.
 An aerial refueling system increases the range to 5200 km or flight duration up to 10 hours at cruise altitudes.

 Avionics

 The aircraft features autopilot ability at all flight stages including low-altitude flight in terrain-following radar mode, and individual and group combat employment against air and ground/sea-surface targets.
 Automatic control system interconnected with the navigation system ensures route flight, target approach, recovery to airfield and landing approach in automatic mode.

-As of 2020, the French firm Thales had integrated its holographic Head-Up Display 3022 system into the Su-30SM.
-The Russians let the Belarusian side acquire this tool in December 2020.
-This system is used for tactical situation analysis, map presentation, navigation, attack system, and is used to interrogate avionic sensors and to control effectors.
-Some of the at least $783,000 that Irkut-Yakovlev sourced from Thales in 2022 were for this system.
+Some of the at least $783,000 that Irkut-Yakovlev sourced from Thales in 2022 was for their holographic Head-Up Display 3022 system.